 Here’s an overview of iron ore in Chhattisgarh:

-Bailadila Range: Renowned for high-grade hematite ore, which is crucial for steel manufacturing.
+Bailadila Range: Renowned for high-grade hematite ore, crucial for steel manufacturing.

 Major Player: NMDC (National Mineral Development Corporation) manages significant mining operations.